- 1 sheet refrigerated pie crust

-In a small bowl, whisk eggs and cream; stir in cheddar cheese.
+- In a small bowl, whisk eggs and cream; stir in cheddar cheese.
 Sprinkle olives and onions into crust; top with two slices of provolone cheese.
 Layer with tomatoes and remaining provolone.
 Pour egg mixture over the top.

-Freeze option: Cover and freeze unbaked quiche.
+Cover and freeze unbaked quiche.
 To use, remove from freezer 30 minutes before baking (do not thaw).
 Preheat oven to 375°.
 Place on a baking sheet; cover edges loosely with foil.
-Bake as directed, increasing time as necessary for a knife inserted near the center to come out clean.
-Yield: 8 servings.
+Bake as directed, increasing time as necessary for a knife inserted in the center to come out clean.